Masterton, New Zealand

 Eastwood, NSW, Australia

-I was delighted to discover The Art Institute, offering a Diploma of Art Appreciation, whilst searching the internet.
+I was delighted to discover The Art Institute, offering a course in Art Appreciation, whilst searching the internet.
 I had been looking for an art course for some time but there were no equivalent courses available locally, so this online course presented a great opportunity for me to fit study into a busy lifestyle.
 The fees are very reasonable, particularly compared to other online courses, and the enrolment and payment processes were straightforward.
 My designated tutor was wonderful and readily available, marking assignments promptly and giving me constructive feedback.

 This course has truly opened my mind as to how to view art in a non-judgmental manner.
 My appreciation of a work of art is no longer just “do I like it or not?”
 I find I am now able to identify and understand many different aspects of a work, including the time period and movement to which it belongs, techniques and media, style and themes, and how it fits within the context of the timeline of Western civilisation.
 The studies include looking at contributing factors that have shaped the evolution of art and its intrinsic relationship to religious, political, technological and sociological developments.